barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2021-10-traveller.markdown

 1. *No rumour, roll a random encounter!*

-2. **[job]** *Roll a random Patron / Mission / Target.*
+2. *Roll a random Patron / Mission / Target.*

-3. **[job]** *Roll a random Patron / Mission / Target.*
+3. *Roll a random Patron / Mission / Target.*

-4. *Roll a random Starport or Planetary encounter for the current
-   location: the Traveller learns about this.*

-5. *Roll a random Space encounter for the current or a nearby system: the Traveller learns about this.*

-6. **[aslan, politics]** Attacks from ihatei raiding bands have increased in the last few months.

-7. **[imperium, politics]** The civil war on Simok shows no signs of ending.
-The Duke of Tobia has given the two sides a year to sort out their differences: if they don't, he'll send in the fleet.

-8. **[aslan, imperium, piracy]** Pirate attacks on the trade route between the Imperium and the Hierate have increased lately, both sides are having to send larger escort fleets.

-9. **[sindal, treasure]** There are old caches of treasure left over from the Sindalian Empire scattered on worlds around the Trojan Reach.

-10. **[treasure]** There's an old space station at The World, falling apart with age, but it's still got power and the defence turrets fire on any ship that gets close.

-11. **[aslan, gedeco]** Aslan assassins blew up the class A starport at Vorito and killed the GeDeCo executives, plunging the planet to its current low-tech state.
+4. ?

-12. **[treasure]** Miners on Argona say there's a giant crystal covered in intricate carvings somewhere in the glacier-tunnels, but everyone who's seen it has died or gone mad.
+5. Miners on Argona say there’s a giant crystal covered in intricate carvings somewhere in the glacier-tunnels, but everyone who’s seen it has died or gone mad.

-13. **[ancients, imperium]** Scientists say that the black hole at 627-301 is clearly artificial, and nobody since the Ancients has had the technology to create something like that.

-14. **[imperium]** Kidnapping / slaving rings operate on some of the border worlds.

-15. **[imperium]** There are secret Imperial refuelling stations in empty hexes.

-16. **[imperium, piracy]** The Imperium's navy can track you through jump space if you jump away within 5000km of one of their ships.

-17. **[piracy]** It's good luck to leave behind a cargo container after looting a ship.

-18. ?

-19. ?
+6. **Lions of Thebus:** Lord Ftahkaiw was recently in the area, he caused a big commotion, showered people with money, and eventually left to oversee business elsewhere.

+7. **Shadows of Sindal:** Prince Richter Grehai claims to be the legitimate heir to the Sindalian throne, the Grehai Movement is a gathering of well-meaning but not-very-competent followers who aim to deter Aslan expansion into the Trojan Reach.

+8. A hidden enclave of the Cult of the Traveller was found recently on [nearby world].
+The security forces tried to take them into custody, but the cultists turned it into a bloodbath.
+Apparently they laugh and sing as they kill...

+9. Someone on Sperle is trying to set up a smuggling route to get past the GeDeCo-owned shipping lanes.

+10. Umemii wants more trade ships to stop off there, but all the traffic in the region goes through the better-equipped ports at Tanith, Acrid, or Cordan instead.

-20. ?
+11. ?

+12. The Psychopomps of Clarke seem to consider Prince Harrick of Drinax a figure of religious significance, and keep petitioning him for a state visit.

+13. Apparently some large corporation has been pushing for the Imperium to remove the red travel zone restriction on Vume, and is interested in how exactly that restriction came about.

+14. The government of Paal is paying above-market rates for high-tech goods.

+15. There's a large ihatei camp on Kteiroa.
+World governments near the border are nervous, but some are making a killing selling weapons.
+Of course, they prefer Aslan weapons.

+16. Thalassa has, once again, rejected Torpol's request for genetic material from their floating plant-cities, which the Provosts of Torpol want to replicate.
+Unofficially, Torpol would pay a lot for seeds and information, and even more for the famous Thalassan geneticist Dr. Thorkan.

+17. There's a mad scientist on Exocet who thinks he can shut down the planet's volcanoes, making the terraforming go much faster, with high-yield atomic bombs.
+Which are incredibly illegal in all civilised space.

 ### Known

-- **[aslan, politics]** The Hierate has taken the Glorious Empire worlds of Keawoaw and Alr.
+- The Hierate has taken the Glorious Empire worlds of Keawoaw and Alr.

-- **[aslan, imperium, politics]** There have been protests by the human population of Hradus against the Imperium's technology restrictions, claiming that the Aslan population have proven themselves honourable and trustworthy time and time again over the centuries.
+- There have been protests by the human population of Hradus against the Imperium's technology restrictions, claiming that the Aslan population have proven themselves honourable and trustworthy time and time again over the centuries.
 The Aslan themselves have not become involved.

-- **[imperium, job]** A noble son in his yacht went missing on the way to Vume, Cr100,000 reward for information, Cr200,000 for finding and returning it.
+- A noble son in his yacht went missing on the way to Vume, Cr100,000 reward for information, Cr200,000 for finding and returning it.

-- **[sindal]** The royal house of the Sindalian Empire never went extinct.
+- The royal house of the Sindalian Empire never went extinct.
 The current Emperor of Sindal and Protector of the Reach still lives on the old capital world of Noricum and gives the Imperial Blessing of the Star Dragon to all who perform a service for him.

-- **[ancients]** A new archaeological site has been found at Vume, it seems to be some sort of Ancient factory.
+- A new archaeological site has been found at Vume, it seems to be some sort of Ancient factory.

-- **[imperium]** Sea monsters killed all the humans on 971-852.
+- Sea monsters killed all the humans on 971-852.

-- **[aslan, politics]** The king of Drinax is plotting revenge against the Aslan for destroying the kingdom two centuries ago.
+- **Pirates of Drinax:** The king of Drinax is plotting revenge against the Aslan for destroying the kingdom two centuries ago.

-- **[sindal]** Most of Noricum is uninhabitable, due to the bioweapons which felled the empire.
+- Most of Noricum is uninhabitable, due to the bioweapons which felled the empire.

 - There's been an unusual number of misjumps along the Sindalian Main in the last few months.

-- **[politics]** Zhodani scout ships have been seen in the sector in recent months.
+- Zhodani scout ships have been seen in the sector in recent months.
   Why are they here?
 They have no colonies or starports.

-- **[piracy]** There's an old woman who runs the starport bar on Falcon who knows more about freighter schedules than anyone else.
+- There's an old woman who runs the starport bar on Falcon who knows more about freighter schedules than anyone else.

-- **[piracy]** Every ship from the Tobia Commerce Guild carries at least six trained marines on board to repel pirates.
+- Every ship from the Tobia Commerce Guild carries at least six trained marines on board to repel pirates.

-- **[sindal, treasure]** 200 years ago, a ship stumbled upon an old cache of Sindalian tech while on the run from another three ships.
+- **Captain Envai's Cavern:** 200 years ago, a ship stumbled upon an old cache of Sindalian tech while on the run from another three ships.
 With the new equipment, they crushed their pursuers and spent the rest of their days pillaging trade routes.
-Nobody knows where that cache was or what else could be in there. *(Captain Envai's Cavern
+Nobody knows where that cache was or what else could be in there.

-   --- Drinaxian Companion)*
+- There's been a discovery of new and very valuable ore deposits on Number One, but for some reason they're not entering the local markets.

+- **Revolution on Acrid:** PRQ are sending in union-busters, output has fallen, someone needs a shipment of pro-worker leaflets delivering, the Workers' Revolution needs weapons, etc.

 Resources